seanorama/masterclass/security-advanced/README.md

   ```
    ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-setup-LDAP.png)

-- Restart Ambari server and agent
+- Restart Ambari server.
+When you do this, the agent will likely go down so restart it as well.
   ```
    sudo ambari-server restart
    sudo ambari-agent restart